brakmic/TroAPI/README.md

 ##### Transforming HTML Pages into JSON Documents

-Like many other municipalities Troisdorf offers a wealth of documents, contact data, links and other useful resources for its inhabitants.
+Like many other municipalities, Troisdorf offers a wealth of documents, contact data, links and other useful resources for its inhabitants.
 Usually, one has to click several buttons or try several links until the needed document or telephone number appears.
 And sometimes it's almost impossible to use these services, for example when accessing them via a mobile device.
 Therefore, we have to extract